Rai News 24: Developments and contrasts with Rai

 Between 2010 and 2012, thanks also to the transition to digital terrestrial, Rai News 24 recorded a development in terms of ratings, but some contrasts arose between the editorial staff and the publisher Rai for various reasons.

-On 3 May 2010, Rai decided that the simulcast of the channel on Rai 3 would end early at 7 am, to make room for Buongiorno Italia, a new programme by TGR, but this decision is not welcomed by the editorial staff.
+On 3 May 2010, Rai announced that the simulcast of the channel on Rai 3 would now end at 7 am, to make room for Buongiorno Italia, a new programme by TGR; the decision was met with much dismay among staff.

-On 18 May 2010, on the occasion of the television transition to digital terrestrial in Lombardy and eastern Piedmont, Rai launches the new corporate graphic identity and the new television offer.
-In this perspective, Rai News 24 simply became Rai News (without the 24), consequently adopting a new graphic, for which the editorial staff reports technical problems, readability and functionality, in particular during the broadcast of the latest news.
+On 18 May 2010, to commemorate the occasion of the transition to digital terrestrial television in Lombardy and eastern Piedmont, Rai launched a new corporate identity and its new television offerings.
+Consequently, Rai News 24 simply became Rai News, adopting a new graphic, in which the editorial staff reported technical problems, readability and functionality, in particular during the broadcast of the latest news.

-On the same day, the range of channels was expanded, with the birth of Rai Sport 2.
-This involves Rai Way moving the channel from mux B to mux A (from mux 3 to mux 1 in all-digital areas).
-Due to a change in the technical parameters related to tuning, on the satellite frequency previously in use, the Rai Sport 2 signal is activated: therefore Rai News is inadmissible until a new tuning.
-Spectators from various parts of Italy complain of reception problems on both platforms and interruptions of live TV.
+On the same day, the suite of channels expanded, with the launch of Rai Sport 2.
+On the same day, the range of channels was expanded with the launch of Rai Sport 2.
+This involved Rai Way moving the channel from mux B to mux A (from mux 3 to mux 1 in fully digital areas).
+Due to a change in the technical parameters related to tuning, the Rai Sport 2 signal was activated on the satellite frequency previously in use by Rai News; therefore, the channel was unavailable until re-tuning was done.
+Spectators from various parts of Italy complained of reception problems on both platforms and interruptions of live TV coverage.

-Following this, journalists decide to interrupt the programming of Rai News and convene an extraordinary meeting of the editorial committee in the studio, broadcast live on the channel (under the control of Vittorio Di Trapani).
-The assembly is attended by the secretary of the Associazione Stampa Romana, Paolo Butturini, who announces his intention to denounce Rai for interruption of public service and talking openly about obscuring the channel.
+Following this, journalists interrupted the programming of Rai News and convened ameeting of the editorial committee in the studio, which was broadcast live on the channel (under the control of Vittorio Di Trapani).
+The assembly is attended by the secretary of the Associazione Stampa Romana, Paolo Butturini, who announced his intention to denounce Rai for the interruption of public service and talked openly about the channel's deliberate obscurity.

-Rai responds with a statement in which they have recisively denies having obscured the channel and declares to have notified the editorial staff of the imminent technical intervention.
-On another note the publisher reiterates the strategic role of Rai News, assuring that it has duly alerted viewers to the need for a new tuning of the devices (Rai Way communication of May 17, 2010).
-Rai states, among other things, that the displacement of multiplexes guarantees Rai News greater national coverage and the possibility of broadcasting regional programs (a technically impossible procedure on a multiplex with isofrequency transmission such as Rai Mux B).
-For September, in fact, the shift of the night edition of the regional news from Rai 3 to Rai News is foreshadowed, but both the editorial staff of TGR and that of Rai News will not approve this choice and will later obtain its cancellation.
+Rai responded with a statement, in which they categorically denied having obscured the channel and claimed to have notified the editorial staff of the imminent technical intervention.
+In another statement, Rai reiterated the strategic role of Rai News, assuring that it has duly alerted viewers to the need for retuning digital equipment (Rai Way communication of May 17, 2010).
+Rai stated, among other things, that the displacement of multiplexes guaranteed Rai News greater national coverage and the possibility of broadcasting regional programs (a procedure that is technically impossible on a multiplex with an isofrequency transmission such as Rai Mux B).
+In September, there was a proposal to shift the night edition of TGR from Rai 3 to Rai News; both the editorial staff of TGR and Rai News did not approve this choice, and the plan was eventually scrapped.